Teen accused of deliberately crashing U-Haul truck into security barrier at park near White House | Law-Order

 Teen accused of deliberately crashing U-Haul truck into security barrier at park near White House

-Police have arrested a Missouri man they believe intentionally crashed a U-Haul truck into a security barrier at a park across from the White House.The box trucks driver smashed into the barrier near the north side of Lafayette Square on Monday at around 10 pm, Secret Service spokesman Anthony Guglielmi said in a statement.
+Police have arrested a Missouri man they believe intentionally crashed a U-Haul truck into a security barrier at a park across from the White House.The box trucks driver smashed into the barrier near the north side of Lafayette Square on Monday around 10 pm, the Secret Service said in a statement.

 Police have arrested a Missouri man they believe intentionally crashed a U-Haul truck into a security barrier at a park across from the White House.

-The box truck's driver smashed into the barrier near the north side of Lafayette Square on Monday at around 10 pm, Secret Service spokesman Anthony Guglielmi said in a statement.
-He was identified as 19-year-old Sai Varshith Kandula, of Chesterfield, a St. Louis suburb.
+The box truck's driver smashed into the barrier near the north side of Lafayette Square on Monday around 10 pm, the Secret Service said in a statement.
+He was identified as 19-year-old Sai Varshith Kandula, of Chesterfield, Missouri, a St. Louis suburb.

 "When the van backed up and rammed it again, I decided I wanted to get out of there," he said.